CodeStory/fluent-http/README.md

 ## Dynamic pages

-Ok, so its easy to mimic the behavior of a static website generated with Jekyll.
+Ok, so its easy to mimic the behaviour of a static website generated with Jekyll.
 But what about dynamic pages?
-Turns out it's heasy too.
+Turns it's easy too.

 Let's create a `hello.md` page with an unbound variable.